vidishsirdesai/video_streaming_platforms_hld/README.md

 # How is Content Recommended to the Users on Video Streaming Platform?
 A combination of content based filtering and collaborative filtering recommender systems can be built to address this.

-Check out the following link to have an in-depth understanding of Recommender Systems.
+Check out the following link to have an in-depth understanding of Recommender Systems are built.
 Link: https://github.com/vidishsirdesai/dsml_end_to_end_reference/blob/main/rec_sys/rec_sys.ipynb.